willhowes/makers_portfolio_and_notes/week_2.md

 2. Start mocking workshop and enhance understand of this feature in rspec.
 * Achieved by:
  * Starting the [mocking workshop](https://github.com/makersacademy/skills-workshops/tree/master/week-2/mocking_2).
+ * Understanding the reasons we use mocking (see takeaways below).

 ### Tuesday
 1. Learn about Polymorphism.
 Attempt the skills workshop.